Children's health (35)

 When your child has screen time, make it as engaging as possible:

 - Watch with your child.
-Whenever possible, watch programs together — and talk about what you see.
+Whenever possible, watch programs together — and talk about what you see, such as family values, violence or drug abuse.
+If you see a junk food ad, explain that just because it's on TV doesn't mean it's good for you.

-It can be difficult to start limiting your child's screen time, especially if your child already has a TV in his or her bedroom or your family eats dinner in front of the TV.
+It can be difficult to start limiting your child's screen time.
 It's worth the effort, however.
 By creating new household rules and steadily making small changes in your child's routine, you can curb screen time and its effects.Previous page

 (2 of 2)